-Alice Cooper was a psychedelic garage based group that didn't gain much success until hooking up with Bob Ezrin for Love It To Death, droppeing the psychedelic vibe of their earlier works and began focusing on hard rock like "Caught In A Dream", "I'm Eighteen," and "Is It My Body" and theatrical pieces like "Black Juju" and "The Ballad Of Dwight Frye".
+Alice Cooper was a psychedelic garage based group that didn't gain much success until hooking up with Bob Ezrin for Love It to Death, dropping the psychedelic vibe of their earlier works and began focusing on hard rock like "Caught in a Dream", "I'm Eighteen," and "Is It My Body" and theatrical pieces like "Black Juju" and "The Ballad of Dwight Frye".
 The album was a success and launched the Coop's golden age.

 Atomic Kitten's early music was in the typical bubblegum style of the Spice Girls and 90s pop scene and their record sales were not good.
 On the verge of being dropped by their record label, they released one more single "Whole Again", a hugely successful pop-ballad which was their first number 1 and their style changed for the better after that.
-Also Kerry Katona left the band and was replaced by Jenny Frost.
-The group's most famous songs "It's OK", "The Tide is High (Get the Feeling)", "Be With You" and "If You Come To Me" were all released after Kerry left the band.
+Also, Kerry Katona left the band and was replaced by Jenny Frost.
+The group's most famous songs "It's OK", "The Tide Is High (Get the Feeling)", "Be With You" and "If You Come to Me" were all released after Kerry left the band.

-While both of the Backstreet Boys's first two albums were big hits, they really hit their stride with their third album Millennium, which was released in 1999.
-This album included "I Want It That Way", and "Show Me The The Meaning Of Being Lonely", two of their most successful songs both critically and commercially.
+While both of the Backstreet Boys' first two albums were big hits, they really hit their stride with their third album Millennium, which was released in 1999.
+This album included "I Want It That Way", and "Show Me the Meaning of Being Lonely", two of their most successful songs both critically and commercially.

 The Beatles had the most iconic, both literal and figurative, beard-growing in rock history, arguably beginning with their move towards more esoteric and impressionistic songwriting on the album Rubber Soul.

 George Harrison had one by himself.
 While not, strictly speaking, actually bad, his early works tended to lean a bit to the saccharine side of things, and most of his best performances were on songs written by John and/or Paul.
 However, he eventually became an accomplished songwriter in his own right, even managing to hold his own in a solo career after the band broke up.
 (Like Riker, he also grew an actual beard in the interim).